AlAtiat/beelisa/README.rst

 If you use BeELISA in research, please cite the associated thesis:

-    Al Atiat, A. (2026). *Statistical Evaluation of Glycoprotein Biomarkers in Pancreatic Ductal Adenocarcinoma Using an Analysis Application for ELISA Data Processing and Biomarker Pattern Recognition*.
+    Al Atiat, A. (2026). *Statistical Evaluation of Glycoprotein Biomarkers in Cancer Using an Analytical Application for ELISA Data Processing and Biomarker Pattern Recognition*.
 Bachelor thesis, Brandenburg University of Technology Cottbus-Senftenberg.